 -

-Elegant Music, a book transmitting the didactic method for acquiring this skill
+Elegant Music, a book outlining how to (re-)acquire this skill

-A standalone computer program which will apply the method and translate any piece of music into its visual equivalent (coding this with my trusty assistant Renoir, an AI I trained for this purpose, but I'd be happy to hear from humans competent in this field)
+A computer program/DAW plugin which will apply the method and "translate" any piece of music into its visual equivalent

 USE CASES & APPLICATIONS